saadkh225/Docs/dashboard/dashboard-guide.rst

 2. QC Action Section
 ++++++++++++++++++++
-*This section is/can be used by the admin/QC team to take actions on any specific interviews present in the system*
+*This section can be used by the admin/QC team to take actions on any specific interviews present in the system*

 | ``QC OK``: If marked, this result will show as a valid result in the report file/result sheet.